 It’s ideal to mix up your workouts during the week so you’re getting a good array of movement and types of exercise.
 For when you’re short on time, or want to push yourself and up your fitness, we suggest opting for a bout of high-intensity interval training, also known as HIIT.
 Benefits include increased calorie burning thanks to excess post-exercise oxygen consumption (EPOC), which means you keep shredding even as you revert back to a rested state.
 Plus, you’re likely to experience improved oxygen and blood flow, heightened athleticism and even improved mental health.

-Signing up for a subscription service with a local studio is also a great way to support them while they can’t be open to the public.
+Local gyms and boutique exercise studios are currently open for business, but if you’re laying low then signing up for a subscription service is a great way to support them.
 Here are some options to get the blood pumping.

-The slick design of Sala’s online studio almost makes up for not being able to work out in their boutique workout space in Ponsonby.
+The slick design of its online studio is on par with the stylish serenity of Ponsonby boutique workout space Sala.
 The studio is renowned for its yoga classes, with plenty available on its online portal, but its HIIT classes are what we turn to when we want a serious workout.
 These include HIIT Pilates, HIIT Cardio, and Cardio Barre.
 Tune in and turn it up for only $25 a month, or go for a 14-day trial if you’re a first-time visitor.

-Currently offering free daily workouts on TVNZ at 10am, which you can also watch on TVNZ On Demand, Les Mills also has its internationally respected classes available online, including seriously sweaty HIIT classes.
-Go to the Les Mills At Home (LMAH) tab and there is a selection of great workouts available for free.
-When you work your way through those, you can sign up for the On-Demand app which includes over 1,000 classes.
-Trial the range of classes for free for 14 days before signing up, and if you are already a member of Les Mills’ physical gym you get a discounted rate for the online library.
+National gym Les Mills needs no introduction, but if you’re currently homebound you’ll be pleased to know it also has its internationally respected classes available online, including seriously sweaty HIIT classes.
+Go to the Les Mills On Demand tab and you can sign up for the app which includes over 1,500 workouts.
+At the moment, you can trial the range of classes for free for 21 days before signing up, and if you are already a member of Les Mills’ physical gym you get a discounted rate for the online library.

 Fitness All Together